2017 Admissions Requirements for Tunxis Community College Dental Hygiene Program

-- Applicant must complete Chemistry 111, English Composition 101, college level Math, and a 200 level Anatomy and Physiology I, (note Anatomy and Physiology I at Tunxis has Biology 121 as a prerequisite) with a minimum combined GPA in prerequisite courses of 2.7.
+- Applicant must complete Chemistry 111, English Composition 101, college level Math or SAT score in math 550-570, and a 200 level Anatomy and Physiology I, (note Anatomy and Physiology I at Tunxis has Biology 121 as a prerequisite) with a minimum combined GPA in prerequisite courses of 2.7.

 - Applicant must take science courses within 5 years of applying to the program; and all science courses must be 4 credits with on ground laboratory components.
-Any science course repeated within this time frame the grades will be averaged.
+Grades will be averaged for any science course repeated within this time frame.

 - Applicant is encouraged to enroll in the Health Careers Pathway.